winnermicro/wm_iot_sdk/docs/en/component_guides/driver/drv_tft_lcd.rst

 Fourth step: Improve configuration files.

-There are two configuration files here, which are used to be able to select the newly added LCD Device through the menuconfig UI during compilation.
+There are two configuration files here.
+After adding the new screen driver, you also need to add information to these files.
+This is to ensure that the newly added LCD Device can be selected through the menuconfig UI during compilation.

 - File 1: ``wm_drv_tft_lcd_cfg.h``